gnaeus/EntityFramework.CommonTools/README.md

 ```

-After that the transaction logs can be accessed with `TransactionLog` entity:
+After that the transaction logs can be accessed via `TransactionLog` entity:

 ```cs
 class TransactionLog